cgarling/StellarTracks.jl/docs/src/extensions.md

 ## [BolometricCorrections.jl](@id bcs)

 One of the most common products observers require are isochrones to predict where stars of different initial masses but identical chemical compositions should lie in an observed color-magnitude diagram.
 We already provide the [`isochrone`](@ref) method to calculate isochrones from the stellar evolutionary tracks, and we offer additional call signatures when a grid of bolometric corrections is available to predict magnitudes in the observational space.
+Examples of this use case are given on the [PARSEC](@ref PARSEC) page.